MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMBaselineDeployment.md

 Use the baseline and the name of a collection to specify a deployment to modify.
 You can specify a baseline by its name or ID, or use the **Get-CMBaseline** cmdlet to get a baseline object.

-You can use the **Start-CMBaselineDeployment** cmdlet to begin a deployment.
+You can use the **New-CMBaselineDeployment** cmdlet to create a deployment.

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).